The Top Food Markets and Best Places to Eat in Rome

 With chef Sarah Cicolini at the helm, this reimagined retro trattoria has become a hit with Rome’s tastemakers.
 Expect classic Roman cooking with a twist - and plenty of offal (it’s having quite the comeback, it seems).
 One of the best places to eat in Rome?
 Without doubt.

-Mercato San Cosimato
+Browse like a local at Mercato San Cosimato

 This is Trastevere’s morning food market, and its social hub.
 Rise early with the locals to peruse fine cheeses, seasonal produce and fresh pasta to the soundtrack of neighbours enthusiastically catching up (and sharing recipes).
 If you fancy living like a local, explore Plum Guide's selection of homes in this neighbourhood.